Spacerat/spacerat.github.io/_posts/2020-05-08-The-value-of-information.md

 ## The dice game

-I offer to play a game with as many times as you'd like.
+I offer to play the following game as many times as you'd like.
 I'll roll a dice, and if it lands on 1 or 2, you lose $900.
 If it lands on 3, 4, 5 or 6, you win $60.
 Even though you're more likely to win than lose, the cost of losing is so great that your losses will far outstrip your winnings after a few games.

 We can calculate the **[Expected Value]** of this game - how much you make or lose on average with each play - by multiplying the value of each outcome with its probability, and adding the results.